 No, you do not have to provide your child with a snack each day.
 Instead, we ask that parents/ carers donate fruit and vegetables when they can that can be shared amongst all of the children.

 Our policy recommends that a child starting in Rainbow Room or the Main Room should attend a minimum of 2 sessions per week to begin with as this helps with the settling in process.
-If a child is enrolled in our enrolled in our nursery class (red group), they are expected to attend all 4 morning sessions per week.
+If a child is enrolled in our nursery class (red group), they are expected to attend all 4 morning sessions per week.

 Your child does not need to be toilet trained to attend our setting.
 When your child is ready, we will be happy to help guide you through this process.